 With brand-name drugs, you end up paying more out of pocket.
 There are direct cost savings to you at the pharmacy because generics almost always cost less than brand-name drugs.
 On average, a member can save up to $222 a year by using a generic

 How can generic drugs be less expensive?

-Brand-name drug companies pay a lot to research, develop, advertise and market their product.
+Brand-name drug companies pay a lot to research, develop, advertise, and market their product.
 When a brand-name drug comes off patent (about 10 years after marketing) other manufacturers can make and market drugs with the same ingredients.
-They do not have to repeat expensive research or marketing the brand-name company has done, so the savings are passed on to you.
+They don't have to repeat expensive research or marketing the brand-name company has done, so the savings are passed on to you.
 Talk with your provider about generic options.

 What is the best source of information about generic drugs?

 information about every approved drug